Web-Projects-Course/html-in-class-exercise/README.md

 # HTML in-class  exercise

-Now that you have a little sense of how HTML works, you can try it out for yourself.
+Now that you have a sense of how HTML works, you can try it out for yourself.
 We will be working in the prestigious world of online advertising today, trying to sell some exercise equipment from the 1800's.

 You will be using the "mechanical_exercise.html" document to start.
 There is nothing special about this document.
 It is just a plain text document with the extension ".html".